Code-the-Dream-School/python-200/lessons/05_AI_intro/05_ai_and_ethics.md

 Here are two examples of this type of bias in AI:

 1. Amazon used an AI tool to automatically filter job applications.
-But the dataset of "good" resumes they used were mostly men, and the AI tool showed bias against women applicants.
+But the dataset of "good" resumes they used were mostly men, and [the AI tool showed bias against women applicants](https://incidentdatabase.ai/cite/37/).
 Amazon later scrapped the tool.
-[Source](https://incidentdatabase.ai/cite/37/)
 2. Joy Buolamwini, a computer scientist at MIT, found that AI facial recognition tools were worse at recognizing dark-skinned faces because they were primarily trained on datasets of light-skinned faces.
 You can watch the PBS documentary [Coded Bias](Joy Buolamwini) for more details on this fascinating story.

 ### Energy